 - a.
 Images will be submitted on a USB memory device (such as a "thumb drive") with no other data except for the images and folders.
 The USB device must be identified externally with a tag or label, showing "4-H'er's last name-County-Lot Number-Class Number-Entry Number."
 The single root folder will be labeled with the same information.
 Images will be contained inside this folder.
-Example folder name: Doe-Fayette-6026-687a-24531 - b.
-Each image will be .jpg format, 1920X1080 pixels.
-Vertical or horizontal black bars may be present to allow for cropped images. - c.
-Each image will have a filename that matches the following: "lastname-county- #.jpg," where "#" indicates the number of the image inside the folder.
+Example folder name: Doe-Fayette-6026-687a-24531 - Each image will be .jpg format, 1920X1080 pixels.
+Vertical or horizontal black bars may be present to allow for cropped images. - Each image will have a filename that matches the following: "lastname-county-#.jpg," where "#" indicates the number of the image inside the folder.
 Example filename: Doe-Fayette-1.jpg - d.
 Each image will include a 400X225 pixel (or larger if necessary), white notation box with important information about the photo.
 This notation field may be placed anywhere inside the image, including inside black bars (if present).
 Fonts may vary based on the 4-Her's software, but we recommend Arial, 18pt, black, non-bold, or larger.
 The notation field will include the following information, with one space between each line: [4-H'ers Name, County, Lot Number, Class Number] [Date of original photograph] / [Location of original photograph.
-Location may be in the form of a street/ city/zip code address or GPS coordinates.]
-[Brand and type of camera or camera phone] [Settings, including type of lens, relevant camera settings, and "flash" or "no flash"] [Insect Order Common Name]

-First year entomology photography exhibits are judged on the following categories: Orders, Species, Common Names, Labels, Quality of Photograph.
-Check with county 4-H Agent for point distribution on score sheet.

-Digital insect collections will be penalized if they:

-o Consist of images that were created by someone other than the 4-H'er o Are not submitted and labeled according to guidelines
+Location may be in the form of a street/city/zip code address or GPS coordinates.]
+[Brand and type of camera or camera phone] [Settings, including type of lens, relevant camera settings, and "flash" or "no flash"] [Insect Order Common Name] - First year entomology photography exhibits are judged on the following categories: Orders, Species, Common Names, Labels, Quality of Photograph.
+Check with county 4-H Agent for point distribution on score sheet. - Digital insect collections will be penalized if they: - o Consist of images that were created by someone other than the 4-H'er - o Are not submitted and labeled according to guidelines - No extra credit will be given for photographs submitted beyond the numbers listed in the current project books.

-- No extra credit will be given for photographs submitted beyond the numbers listed in the current project books. - 688A Second year project Up to three 9" x 13" official cardboard boxes, or up to two 18" x 24" wooden boxes, with minimum of eight orders and not less than 50 insects, nor more than 100 insects.
-Half of the insects should be identified with a common name. - 688B Second year project 50-100 photographs total, minimum of 8 orders, at least one-half identified with a common name.
+- 687A First year project Up to three 9" x 13" official cardboard boxes, or up to two 18" x 24" wooden boxes, with minimum of 25 insects, maximum 50 insects, from at least four orders.
+Identification beyond order is not necessary.
+All specimens must have date and locality label. - 687B First year project minimum of 25 insect photographs, maximum 50 photographs, must have notation field. - Second year project Up to three 9" x 13" official cardboard boxes, or up to two 18" x 24" wooden boxes, with minimum of eight orders and not less than 50 insects, nor more than 100 insects.
+Half of the insects should be identified with a common name. - Second year project 50-100 photographs total, minimum of 8 orders, at least one-half identified with a common name.
 Specifications for exhibits are the same as for 687B except that no images from the first-year photography project may be reused for this project. - 689A Third year project Three 9" x 13" official cardboard boxes, or two 18" x 24" wooden boxes, with a minimum of 10 orders and 100 insects, a maximum of 150 insects.